 The men's team finished the 2013 season ranked 20th in the Collegeswimming.com/CSCAA Coaches Poll after posting a 7-3 dual record; the women's squad received votes in the rankings during the season and finished the year with an 8-2 record.
 Academically, 25 Hawkeyes earned Academic All-Big Ten recognition.

 Brager joined the Hawkeyes in 2012 following a two-year stint at George Mason University, where she helped lead the men's team to a pair of runner-up finishes in the Colonial Athletic Association -- its highest showing in school history.
 The men's and women's teams produced six CAA champions and set 11 school and eight conference records.
 Two of Brager's student-athletes swam to three individual event titles at the CAA Championships.

 Brager tutored All-American and two-time NCAA runner-up Ashley Danner in the breaststroke.
 Danner became the 10th-fastest American swimmer during her senior year in the 100.
 Brager also coached Pan-American Games champion and two-time Olympic Trial semifinalist Amanda Kendall during the summer of 2012.

-Prior to making the move to Fairfax, Va., Brager served as a senior assistant coach with the Badger Aquatics Swim Club from 2008-10.
-She coached three Olympic Trial, five Senior National and 12 Junior National meet qualifiers.
+Prior to making the move to Fairfax, Virginia., Brager served as a senior assistant coach with the Badger Aquatics Swim Club from 2008-10.
+She coached three Olympic Trial, five Senior National, and 12 Junior National meet qualifiers.

 She also has coached at the club and high school level, serving as the head swim coach at Seminole Pool and Tennis Club and Edgewood Private High School in Wisconsin.